-Balanced diet – a healthy rabbit who takes in adequate vitamins daily is less likely to be sidelined by sore hocks.
+A healthy rabbit who takes in adequate vitamins daily is less likely to be sidelined by sore hocks.
 Her body will be better equipped to deal with the infection, making treatment & recovery go smoother.
-This includes quality feed pellets, plenty of natural hay and a wide selection of fresh greens.
+This includes quality feed pellets, plenty of natural hay, and a wide selection of fresh greens.

-Room to stretch – rabbits love to relax!
+Rabbits love to relax!
 They should spend a good portion of the day sprawled out on their side.
 If their cage is not big enough for them to do that, upgrade to a bigger one.
-If they can’t lay down, they will spend too much time upright, putting pressure on their feet.
+If they can’t lie down, they will spend too much time upright, putting pressure on their feet.

 Urine-soaked bedding or litter is very irritating to the skin.
 If your rabbit likes to hang out in her litter box, you will want to be sure to dump it often.
 At least twice a month, you should completely empty the cage and wipe everything down with a vinegar spray (click here to check out this one I make for cleaning up my chickens & rabbits).

 When the nails get too long, it can cause them to stand in an awkward way, putting pressure on strange parts of their feet.
 Super untrimmed nails can also grow so long they scratch the foot pads.